SkyCrawl/qcoldsweat/README.md

 # QColdsweat

 Provides automatic, smart and convenient installation of [Coldsweat](https://github.com/passiomatic/coldsweat) for owners of QNAP devices.
-Finally __NOT__ a work under progress :).

 Features:
 * Coldsweat is patched so that application and data can be kept separate.
-	* This is a design choice that allows vital data (most importantly configuration and database) to be preserved even if you remove the QPKG or upgrade to a newer version.
+	- _This is a design choice that allows vital data (most importantly configuration and database) to be preserved even if you remove the QPKG or upgrade to a newer version._
 * Commitment for longterm support.
-	* I'm using the QPKG myself and don't expect to move to any alternative as Coldsweat is only getting better and the authors seem quite reliable regarding the application's future.
+	- _I'm using the QPKG myself and don't expect to move to any alternative as Coldsweat is only getting better and the authors seem quite reliable regarding the application's future._
 * Tested on TS-269L and TS-251.

 Known limitations:
 * Sadly, no SSL/TLS yet (only plain http).
-Ergo, not too suitable for remote access if you care about your privacy.
-Should you really want/need this, however, let me know - I might be able to do something about it.
+	- _Ergo, not too suitable for remote access if you care about your privacy._
+	- _Should you really want/need this, however, let me know - I might be able to do something about it._
 * By default, no automatic feed fetch yet (only manual CLI command to re-fetch feeds).
-But with [my guide](https://github.com/SkyCrawl/coldsweat-qpkg/wiki/Guide-to-patch-Coldsweat-to-provide-automatic-feed-fetch-feature-via-a-URL), it's easy to manually hotfix Coldsweat to provide the same functionality via a URL - then, you only need to create a bookmarklet (`http://<host-or-ip-address-of-your-qnap>:3333/feeds/fetch`) in your browser :).
+	- _But with [my guide](https://github.com/SkyCrawl/coldsweat-qpkg/wiki/Guide-to-patch-Coldsweat-to-provide-automatic-feed-fetch-feature-via-a-URL), it's easy to manually hotfix Coldsweat to provide the same functionality via a URL - then, you only need to create a bookmarklet (`http://<host-or-ip-address-of-your-qnap>:3333/feeds/fetch`) in your browser :)._

 Alternatively, Coldsweat can be installed via Docker but I don't think it's going to be always up to date, super stable, user convenient or without issues:
 * <https://github.com/dannysu/docker-coldsweat>